nbnworg/docs/writing/developmentdocs/css_guidelines.md

 - Additionally, **rem** enhances accessibility by respecting user preferences for font scaling, ensuring better readability for those who adjust browser font sizes.
   > 1 rem = 16 px

-while in some cases we use **px** unit like for box shadows or custom cursors were we want the component to stay of the same size irrespective of the screen size.
+While in some cases we use **px** unit like for box shadows or custom cursors were we want the component to stay of the same size irrespective of the screen size.

 ## 1. Why we switched from rem to vw?